 - ½ cup gluten-free certified quick cooking oats

-- 1 tsp raw cacao powder or cocoa powder
+- 1 teaspoon raw cacao powder or cocoa powder

 - ⅓ cup maple syrup